Laura has a passion for writing about many different subjects that she has personal experience in and always writes for her readers.

 Rabbits are fun animals and will like to have things to occupy them whilst they are in their hutch.
 It is a good idea to get some wooden/cardboard tubes for them to play in.
 Your bunny will thank you for it!

 Getting Set Up

 To set up the hutch, I advise laying newspaper throughout the bottom.
-This helps to soak up any urine, and stops the wood getting as wet, which helps it last longer.
+This helps to soak up any urine and stops the wood from getting as wet, which helps it last longer.

-Next you need to provide food and water.
+Next, you need to provide food and water.
 You can give dishes for both, or use a dish for the food, and a bottle for the water.
-It depends on what your rabbits are used to, and what you would prefer.
-I've always used a bottle, as it stop them getting in the dish of water and making a soggy mess of sawdust!
+It depends on what your rabbits are used to and what you would prefer.
+I've always used a bottle, as it stops them from getting in the dish of water and making a soggy mess of sawdust!